-Even changing minor details works a long way to ensure your website remains safe from the external breach.
+Even changing minor details works a long way to ensure your website remains safe from external breaches.
 Personalize your admin login name so that it becomes hard for professional hackers to guess and break into your site.
 Some usernames are set by default when starting a WordPress website.
 Make sure you rename common usernames such as ‘admin’ to a more difficult one.
-There are some good plugins that prevent users from breaking into your site after having tried to login to the admin from an unknown IP than yours.
+Some good plugins prevent users from breaking into your site after having tried to log in to the admin from an unknown IP than yours.
 This way you will be able to protect your website from potential hackers.

 7. Keeping backups

 Even though your website may be highly secure, yet there can be an uneventful situation and you may find your WordPress site vulnerable to a cyber-attack.
 These circumstances are highly unpredictable and the only thing left for you to do them would be to change your website altogether.
 Having a backup secures your website from loss of data and also cuts downtime.
 With a full-proof backup plan, you will no longer be susceptible to the mercy of attackers and your website’s sensitive data will remain with you.

 It is hard to keep your WordPress website safe in times of a hard cyber landscape.
 Following these measures will ensure that you not only retain your user data but retrieve it in case of any vulnerability.
 These valuable steps will help protect your website in the long run.